frobnitzem/psik_api/README.md

     uvicorn psik_api.main:app --log-level info --uds $HOME/psik_api.sock
 ```

-    Note that using a UNIX socket in `$HOME` is secure since only
+    Note that using a UNIX socket in `$HOME` is secure as long as
-    your user can read/write from it.
+    only your user can read/write from it.

+    For a more secure environment, use the `certified` package with:

+        ssh frontier -L 8000:localhost:4433
+        activate /ccs/proj/stf006/frontier
+        certifiied serve psik_api.main:app https://127.0.0.1:4433

 4. Browse / access the API at: